ryanallen/words-of-my-perfect-teacher/README.md

 > Both mother and child go halfway to the land of Death,
 > And all the mother's joints, except her jaws, are wrenched apart.

 Everything the baby experiences is painful.
 Dropping down on the mattress as it is born feels like falling into a pit full of thorns.
 Having the encrusted slime wiped off its back feels like being flayed alive.
+Being washed clean feels like being beaten with thorns.
+Being taken on to its mother's lap feels like being a little bird carried off by a hawk.
+Having butter rubbed on the corwn of its head <sup>[58](#58)</sup>

 ##### 4.2.2 The suffering of old age
 ##### 4.2.3 The suffering of sickness